typo-dev/practice-html-css-chatapp-landing-page/README.md

 # practice-landing-chatapp
-Practicing building a landing page for a chat application (not my design)
+Practicing coding a landing page for a chat application (page not designed by me)